cullenmccutcheon/cullenmccutcheon/README.md

 ## About Me

 I’m a Business Intelligence & Marketing Analyst who thrives on turning complex data into clear, actionable strategies.
 My background in analytics is matched by a relentless drive to deliver results.
 Over the years, I’ve come to appreciate that professionalism and communication aren’t just “soft skills”—they’re the foundation of real impact.
 I’ve always valued empathy, active listening, and collaboration, but I’m now seeing how these qualities, combined with a competitive edge and a will to win, can elevate not just my work, but the entire team’s performance.
 I believe in doing what it takes to succeed, but never at the expense of integrity or respect for others, if I win, we all do.
-Theres nothing more important to me then knowing my contribution and collaboration

 ---